 - Copies of your certificate of incorporation, IRS determination letter, and any state-specific tax exemption documentation

-- The names and contact information for other board members
+- The names and contact information of other board members

 - A copy of your organization’s rules and bylaws